 “But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.” — John 14:26

 Even if you do all of the suggestions above, there may still be days that you forget to turn to God.
 That’s okay; we all need reminders sometimes.
 While God reminds us from within, it helps to have physical reminders too.
 These can be a verse on a poster in your room, a whiteboard near your desk, a bracelet around your wrist, or even a notecard in your pocket.
-(I have all of the above, just in case.)
 It’s a good idea to switch things up sometimes, too.
-As humans, we tend to ignore things once we get used to them being a certain way.
+As humans, we tend to ignore some things once we get into a routine.
 So, if you’ve had the same verse on your whiteboard, write another one.
 Constant reminders will help keep you connected to God.